Skip to Content

 =CUBIC_HERMITE_SPLINE(x, y, dydx, x_new)

-• x (2D list, required): Table of one column, strictly increasing x-coordinates of data points.
+• x (2D list, required): Table of one column with at least two rows, containing strictly increasing x-coordinates of data points.

-• y (2D list, required): Table of one column, function values at each x.
+• y (2D list, required): Table of one column with at least two rows, containing function values that correspond to each x.

-• dydx (2D list, required): Table of one column, first derivatives at each x.
+• dydx (2D list, required): Table of one column with at least two rows, containing first derivatives at each x.

-• x_new (2D list, required): Table of one column, x-coordinates where interpolation is desired.
+• x_new (float or 2D list, required): Scalar or table of one column with at least one row, providing the x-coordinates where interpolation is desired.

 The function returns a 2D list (column vector) of interpolated values at each x_new, or an error message (list of one string) if the input is invalid.